Innovation-OnBoard/innovationOnBoard.github.io/_posts/2024-06-23-schedule-uot.md

                 </li>
                 <li class="timeline-item">
                     <div class="timeline-info">
-                        <span>Wednesday, September 25</span>
+                        <span>Tuesday, September 23</span>
                       <span class="timeline-time">4:30-6:30pm EDT</span>
                     </div>
                     <div class="timeline-marker"></div>
                     <div class="timeline-content">
-                        <h3 class="timeline-title">Getting Started: Your Innovation Journey Begins</h3>
+                        <h3 class="timeline-title">Founders come in all forms</h3>
-                         <p><span class="timeline-desc">Location</span> | <a href="https://maps.app.goo.gl/FEpgmo7yRqaHEUXx5" target="_blank"> Toronto Rehabilitation Institute, 2nd floor auditorium</a></p>
+                         <p><span class="timeline-desc">Location</span> | <a href="https://maps.app.goo.gl/SxidSKZP8Wz87PUN6" target="_blank"> Schwartz Reisman Innovation Campus, 7th floor Winter Garden</a></p>
-                       <p><span class="timeline-desc">Speaker</span> | <b>Dr. Paul Santerre</b> - Professor, Co-director at Health Innovation Hub, Baxter Chair in Health Technology & Commercialization (UHN)</p>
-                      <p><span class="timeline-desc">Case Study Workshop</span>  |  Dr. Santerre has published over 220 peer-reviewed publications and is a listed inventor on over 70 patents in the area of medical polymers.
-He is the co-founder and current director of the Health Innovation Hub at the University of Toronto, a student-focused entrepreneurial training co-curricular program that has trained over 650 client health science companies which have generated over $430 million CAD.</p>
-                      <p>This interactive workshop is your opportunity to get hands-on with real-world case studies as Dr. Santerre breaks down the startup lifecycle and highlights emerging opportunities in today’s entrepreneurial ecosystem.</p>
+                       <p><span class="timeline-desc">Speakers</span> | <b>Dr. Wayne Pommen</b> - Chief Revenue Officer of Affirm, ex-CEO of PayBright <br>
+					   <b>Dr. Morgan Barense</b> - Professor of Psychology, founder & CEO of Hippocamera</p>
+                      <p><span class="timeline-desc">Fireside Chat</span>  |  Wayne Pommen is the founder and former CEO of PayBright.
+Under his leadership, PayBright grew from 5 to 250 employees and became one of Canada’s leading fintech companies, with retail clients including Apple, Hudson’s Bay, Wayfair, Samsung, and Sephora.
+PayBright was acquired by Affirm, where Wayne currently serves as Chief Revenue Officer.
+Morgan Barense is a professor at the University of Toronto, Glassman Chair in Neuropsychology, and the director of the Toronto Neuroimaging Facility.
+She is also the CEO and founder of Hippocamera.
+Under her leadership, Hippocamera applies advances in basic science to create practical, evidence-based solutions to combat memory loss.</p>
+                      <p>This event is cohosted with the Centre for Entrepreneurship at the Faculty of Arts and Science</p>
                          <!-- <ul class="actions">
                     <li><a href="https://www.eventbrite.ca/e/getting-started-your-innovation-journey-begins-tickets-1010022633887?aff=website" target="_blank" class="button special fit">RSVP</a></li>
                         </ul> -->